ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 The `setNextEvent()` method has been renamed to `relocate()` to better adjust to modern times.
 This deprecation will be removed in future versions of ColdBox.

+## Modules AutoReload deprecated

+The modules `autoReload` flag has been deprecated.
+This causes more headaches than anything.
+If you want changes reflected, reinit the framework.

 ## `onInvalidEvent` renamed to `invalidEventHandler`

 The ColdBox construct setting `onInvalidEvent` has been renamed now to `invalidEventHandler`.
 This will be removed in future versions of ColdBox.